Anthracite League: Broken agreement

 The agreement from that meeting was soon broken by the Pottsville Maroons when Gus Sonnenberg, a guard from Dartmouth College and member of the Columbus Panhandles of the National Football League during the 1923 season, was signed by Maroons the day after a game in Coaldale.
 The Maroons were planning to stockpile as much talent as they could in an effort to provide the Maroons fans with a winning team.
 In doing so, the team's list of hired ringers topped that of any other club in region.
 In less than a week, several other league teams followed Pottsville's lead and signed every available big-name player, local or otherwise.
 Gilberton acquired three new star players just days before their season opener with the signings of Ben Shaw, Cecil Grigg, and Lou Smyth, all formerly of the NFL's Canton Bulldogs.
 The agreement to unify the coal region teams with an eligible player list took a backseat to the individual teams' "win at all cost" attitude.

 This development promoted Gildea to schedule a league meeting on September 18, 1924, in Pottsville.
 At the meeting Gildea tried to push the understanding of an eligible player list, but to no avail.
 On September 25, 1924. in Shenandoah, a second meeting was called to address player eligibility.
-In this meeting Gildea made known his wished for the teams in the region to thrive off of their own local talent.
+In this meeting Gildea made known his wishes for the teams in the region to thrive off of their own local talent.
 However, the four other teams felt since this was professional football, an eligible player list was a non-issue.
 The teams further contended that if an eligible list is made and the club must be held to that, then the players get the upper hand on the management and can demand almost any price for a game.
-Gildea was unable to make the other managers of the AFL agree with his ideas; as a result, the Coaldale team quit the newly formed league.
+Gildea was unable to make the other managers of the AFL agree with his ideas; As a result, the Coaldale team quit the newly formed league.
 However, Gildea stated that the team would still abide by the league schedule which was earlier arranged with all of the region teams.